siyabongaprospersithole/support-ticket-system/README.md

    MAIL_FROM_NAME="${APP_NAME}"
    ```

-6. Run migrations and seed the database
+6. Clear Cache and Run migrations and seed the database
    ```bash
    php artisan migrate --seed
    ```